GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

-# Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS
+# Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS

 You can use the Azure Database Migration Service to migrate the databases from an on-premises PostgreSQL instance to Azure Database for PostgreSQL with minimal downtime.
 In other words, migration can be achieved with minimum downtime to the application.
 In this tutorial, you migrate the DVD Rental sample database from an on-premises instance of PostgreSQL 9.6 to Azure Database for PostgreSQL by using an online migration activity in the Azure Database Migration Service.